Sooty grouse: Diet

 These birds forage on the ground, or in trees in winter.
 In winter, they mainly eat fir and douglas-fir needles, occasionally also hemlock and pine needles; in summer, other green plants (Pteridium, Salix), berries (Gaultheria, Mahonia, Rubus, Vaccinium), and insects (particularly ants, beetles, grasshoppers) are more important.
-In winter, they are capable of surviving on fern needles alone.
+In winter, they are capable of surviving on fir needles alone.
 In Spring, they enjoy a diet that consists more of berries, leaves, and flowers.
 Chicks are almost entirely dependent on insect food for their first ten days.
 Like many birds, the sooty grouse eat grit and tiny stones.
 This helps them grind up food in the gizzard.

 Breeding

 Males sing with deep hoots on their territory and make short flapping flights to attract females.
 The sound sounds like someone is hitting a deep but quiet drum.
 The Males typically make these calls from high in the trees.
 Females leave the male's territory after mating.
 A female will then build her nest on the ground in a shallow hole protected by the covering of bushes or logs.
 She will then lay around 5 to 10 eggs.
 These eggs are well camouflaged due to their creamy base color with speckled brown spots.